jdevfullstack-tutorials/imac-review/README.md

 But several technologies implemented hybrid, just like the Fusion Drive.
-SSD is costly so they the tendency is to mix both technology for performance.
+SSD is costly so the tendency is to mix both technology for performance.